pyscajor/PorthsAndGigs/peraskin-st-agnes.md

 ![A grassy landscape with a wooden pallet resting on the ground, overlaid with text labels marking the locations of historical gig sheds.
 The terrain is uneven with patches of heather and scattered rocks, with the sea visible in the background.](website-images/St-Agnes-Peraskin/4-gig-sheds-2-4-peraskin-may-2024.jpg)

 _4: Looking south across Peraskin’s central gig sheds, nos.
 2-4.
-Beyond the site, the sea to the east of St Agnes appears across the ridge of Wingletang Down; conveying the strategic value of the siting of the sheds on this headland, the southernmost point of St Agnes and of Scilly._
+Beyond the site, the sea to the east of St Agnes appears across the ridge of Wingletang Down; conveying the strategic value of the siting of the sheds on this headland, at the southernmost extremity of the inhabited land of St Agnes and of Scilly._

 ![A grassy hillside with scattered granite boulders and a partially eroded section of soil in the foreground.
 The landscape slopes upward, with a faint footpath leading to a ridge lined with more boulders under a partly cloudy sky.](website-images/St-Agnes-Peraskin/5-gig-shed-5-peraskin-st-agnes-may-2024.jpg)

-_5: Peraskin’s northern gig shed, no. 5, associated with the late-19th century gig _Cetewayo_.
-The seaward end of the shed, in the foreground, is being cut back by coastal erosion._
+*5: Peraskin’s northern gig shed, no. 5, associated with the late-19th century gig Cetewayo.
+The seaward end of the shed, in the foreground, is being cut back by coastal erosion.*

 Three sheds, a single one and a pair, are Scheduled Monuments, meaning they are protected by law as well as by the community ─ some of the islanders are direct descendants of the pilots.
 Despite this, the monuments are threatened by coastal erosion and sea level rise, gradually advancing.